GeekShubhamRajput/Vue-JS/vue-components/README.md

 # vue-components

 ## About
  This repo belongs to my Vue Js learning.
-It contains basic concepts of Vue like Components, component props, Prop Types and Validations, Non-prop attirbutes, Provide and Inject.
+It contains basic concepts of Vue like Components, component props, Prop Types and Validations, Non-prop attirbutes, Provide and Inject, Custom Component Events.

 ## Project setup
 ```